BEYONd the classroom

 March 27, 2019

-Book-It Theater performed New Shoes for the Lower School, a story about a young African-American girl in the Jim Crow-era South.
-The story reinforced that when students are free to be themselves, they will be accepted.
+Book-It Theater performed New Shoes for the Lower School, a story about a young African-American girl in the Jim Crow-era south.
+This story reminds us, when students are free to be themselves, they will be accepted.
 Book-It is widely respected for the consistent artistic excellence of its work.